nancy1n/Zara--website-clone-/README.md

 # Zara--website-clone-
 Zara E-Commerce Website

-Technologies: HTML, CSS, Bootstrap, JavaScript, React
+Technologies: HTML, CSS, Bootstrap, React

 Description:
-Developed a responsive e-commerce website replicating key features of Zara, including product listings, cart functionality, and interactive UI elements.
-Implemented React components for dynamic rendering and enhanced user experience.
-Practiced modern frontend and backend integration techniques.
+Designed and implemented the user interface of a Zara-inspired e-commerce website.
+Focused on creating a responsive, visually appealing layout using Bootstrap and React components.
+Practiced structuring pages, styling elements, and building interactive UI elements for a seamless user experience.

 Features:

-Dynamic product listings and cart management

 Responsive design for desktop and mobile

+Clean, modern layout replicating Zara’s website style

-User-friendly interface with React components
+Built with reusable React components